zoho/books-java-wrappers/README.md

 For setting up a Zoho account, access the Zoho Books [Sign Up](https://www.zoho.com/books/signup) page and enter the requisite details - email address and password.

-## Generate Auth Token:
+## Generate OAuth Token:

 - - -

-To generate the Auth Token, you need to send an authentication request to Zoho Accounts in a prescribed URL format.
-[Refer here](https://www.zoho.com/books/api/v3/index.html)
+To generate the OAuth Token, you need to send an authentication request to Zoho Accounts in a prescribed URL format.
+[Refer here](https://www.zoho.com/books/api/v3/#oauth)

 ## **Java Wrappers - Sample**